sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ##### <a name='SpecifyServiceAccountCredentials'>Specify Service Account Credentials</a>
-Service account credentials allow Compute servers to be run under a specific shared service account rather than the end user account.
+Service account credentials allow Compute servers to be run under a specific shared service account rather than the end-user account.
 Service account credentials allow users who do not have an account on the Compute server host to use a Compute server.

 Many service account credentials can exist in the Credentials service at any given time.
 The